Gradient play in stochastic games: stationary points, convergence, and sample complexity: Gradient Play for General Stochastic Games

-\citet{agarwal2020} first established gradient domination for centralized tabular MDP under direct parameterization (Lemma 4.1 in \citep{agarwal2020}).
-We can show that similar property still holds for $n$-agent MDPs.
-This property will play a critical role in proving the equivalence of first order stationary policies and NEs in the later part of this section. \begin{lemma}\textup{(Gradient domination)} For direct distributed parameterization \eqref{eq:direct distributed parameterization}, we have that for any $\theta = (\theta_1, \dots,\theta_n) \in \cX$:
+Lemma 4.1 in \cite{agarwal2020} established gradient domination for centralized tabular MDP under direct parameterization.
+We can show that a similar property still holds for SGs. \begin{lemma}\textup{(Gradient domination)} For direct distributed parameterization \eqref{eq:direct distributed parameterization}, we have that for any $\theta = (\theta_1, \dots,\theta_n) \in \cX$ and any $\theta_i'\in\cX_i, ~ i\in N$: